 - Schmale Akzidenz-Gotisch, D. Stempel AG. c.1875 [Reichardt A, Wetzig].
 I think that this date might be an incorrect attribution.

-- Schmale Akzidenz-Gotisch, Bauer’sche Gießerei, J. John Söhne, and H. Berthold AG [Bauer, Reichardt A, Wetzig].
+- Schmale Akzidenz-Gotisch, Bauer’sche Gießerei, J. John Söhne, and H. Berthold AG [Bauer, Berthold 1900a, Reichardt A, Wetzig].
 Originally cut in circa 1876 by Friedrich Wilhelm Bauer for the Bauer’sche Gießerei.
-It was later sold by his Bauer & Co. foundry, and then by Berthold, after they acquired Bauer & Co.
+It was later sold by his Bauer & Co. foundry, and then by Berthold after they acquired Bauer & Co.
+Also sold by Emil Gursch, who Berthold acquired eventually, too [Gursch].
 The two typeface-entries mentioned above are almost certainly this same design.

 Wilhelm Woellmer’s Accidenz-Cursiv – not a sans serif, but available in more than one style, so it gets a unique entry here: